jimmykallhagen/Nordix/README.md

 ## Yggdrasil Desktop Environment

 Yggdrasil is a full desktop environment built on Hyprland.
-It is designed so that you can manage your entire Arch Linux system, every setting, every service, every tool, from a graphical interface without touching a single dotfile.
+It is designed so that you can manage your entire desktop environment from a graphical interface without touching a single dotfile.

 This is not a Hyprland rice or a config collection.
 It is a complete desktop environment.